msampathkumar/datadriven/Project Submission.md

 ## First revision

-After initial benchmark, as planned in project design we tried basic data transformations, labelisations, different algorithmns, hyper parameter tuning and even multi class classifiers.
+After initial benchmark, as planned in project design we tried basic data transformations, Labeling, different algorithms, hyper parameter tuning and even multi class classifiers.
 At this stage we did not go much deep into understanding of data labels and transformation and we kept it as second revision.

 ![Image][new_benchmark_score]

 ## Second revision

-In the second revision, we have build a special custom Labeliser to get in depth understanding of labels and analyzed that labels like funder, wpt_name, subvillage and other.
+In the second revision, we have build a special custom Labeler to get in depth understanding of labels and analyzed that labels like funder, wpt_name, subvillage and other.
 Here we found the interesting details like only 50% or 30% of total groups are covering 80% to 90% of data while only minimal amount of data is too much scattered.
 So, we have optimized these groups accordingly in funder, wpt_name, ward and other columns.
 (Details of these are already explained in the Data PreProcessing Stage.)

 ![Image][final_benchmark_score]